BasicOverflow/CharlesBot/README.md

 # TODO

-* seperate intent & audio models into seperate directories
+* seperateaudio model into seperate directory
 * make requirments.txt for pip modules
 * Package and Ship Mongo Replica Set
 * have a `setup.py` that user runs to initialize all the servers/apis, including: